Divyansh900/PyCodeGen/README.md

 # PyCodeGen

 ## Overview
-This repository contains a from‑scratch implementation of an encoder–decoder Transformer model in PyTorch, designed specifically for Python code generation tasks.
+This repository contains a **from‑scratch** implementation of an encoder–decoder Transformer model in PyTorch, designed specifically for Python code generation tasks.
 The model was developed as my 3rd‑year (6th semester) solo project and features custom implementations of key Transformer components (multi‑head attention, positional encodings, layer normalization, etc.).
 Two size variants are provided:

-75M‑parameter variant (trained) for python code generation
+**75M‑parameter** variant (trained) for python code generation

 ## Requirements
-This project only requires **PyTorch** to be installed on the device and have a **GPU** (with Cuda), hence a single command `pip install torch==2.6.0` on the CLI.
+This project only requires **PyTorch** to be installed on the device and have a **GPU** (with Cuda), hence a single command on the CLI.

+    pip install torch

 However, we will also require kaggle for downloading the model so also install it using
 `pip install kaggle`